uu-semp/swedish-learning-app-2025/team03/README.md

-# Team 03 - Custom Words Vocabulary Manager
+# Team 03 - User-Managed Vocabulary Extension

 ## Overview
 Team 03 has developed a **User-Managed Vocabulary Extension** that allows users to create, store, and manage their own Swedish vocabulary words to use in the Swedish Learning App 2025-project.